Home > Business > Immersive learning: what perspectives for training practices?

 3. Training time

-In very large companies, it is easy to choose metrics and run tests.
+In very large companies, it's easy to choose metrics and carry out tests.

-According to a study by Capgemini Research Institute, 82 % of companies that have implemented immersive learning consider that virtual reality either met or exceeded their expectations.
-Employees who benefit from it ask for more training.
-And their performance is better.
+According to a Capgemini Research Institute, 82 % of companies that have implemented immersive learning consider that virtual reality has either met or exceeded their expectations.
+The employees who benefit from it ask for more training.
+And they perform better.

-Participants' interactions with this or that element of the simulation are recorded in an automated log.
-This allows you to identify friction points in training and improve it.
+Participants' interactions with any given element of the simulation are recorded in an automated log.
+This makes it possible to identify the sticking points in a training course and improve it.

-For small and medium-sized companies, it is appropriate to ask yourself at what scale immersive learning is profitable, both in terms of budget and training time.
-The challenge may be choosing a partner providing data analysis.
-This is to improve the quality of training without exploding costs by handling all parameters internally.
+For small and medium-sized companies, it is worth asking at what scale immersive learning is profitable, both in terms of budget and training time.
+The challenge may be to choose a partner who can provide data analysis.
+The aim is to improve the quality of training without driving up costs by processing all the parameters in-house.

-In conclusion, immersive learning tends to position itself as an essential training modality.
-As big data and artificial intelligence become more widely available, its solutions are becoming more and more accessible.
-By integrating user experience and gamification, immersive learning will further improve the quality of training.
+In conclusion, immersive learning is becoming an essential training method.
+As Big Data and artificial intelligence become more widely available, its solutions are becoming increasingly accessible.
+By integrating user experience and gamification, immersive learning will further improve the quality of training courses.

 Our expert